 “I really love to learn.
 This master’s was a great experience that has improved me in all aspects of life - work, home and friends.
 I thought I was already pretty good at time management but I learnt how important it really was while doing my master’s…”

 I lived in the UK for two years after school, then enrolled in a BBS at Massey focusing on sport management.
-After some elective papers I realised I really enjoyed science and that I was more interested in small business, so I moved to a conjoint BBS/BSc degree in those areas.
+After some elective courses I realised I really enjoyed science and that I was more interested in small business, so I moved to a conjoint BBS/BSc degree in those areas.

 I personally loved my experience of study.
-I enjoy to learn and found that Massey offered a wide variety of subjects and papers to choose from.
+I enjoy to learn and found that Massey offered a wide variety of subjects and courses to choose from.
 I loved my study, the conjoint degree gave me an opportunity to keep my study diverse.

 I had some great experiences - including joining SIFE - a student run business group that generated not-for-profit entrepreneurial projects.
 I also helped out at NZ Business Week in 2012 and volunteering there led me to a role at Toyota NZ.